JrMarcello/jrmarcello/README.md

 Hi there 👋
-I'm a Solution Architect/Backend Engineer working in João Pessoa, Brazil.
+I'm a Solution Architect/Backend Engineer working at João Pessoa, Brazil.

 BIO